-Atlantic City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Atlantic City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Atlantic City in 2010 was $18,282, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,128 for a family of four.
+The per capita income in Atlantic City in 2018 was $20,432, which is low income relative to New Jersey and the nation.
+This equates to an annual income of $81,728 for a family of four.
 However, Atlantic City contains both very wealthy and poor people as well.
-Atlantic City also has one of the higher rates of people living in poverty in the nation, with 35.82% of its population below the federal poverty line.
+Atlantic City also has one of the higher rates of people living in poverty in the nation, with 35.17% of its population below the federal poverty line.

 Atlantic City is an extremely ethnically-diverse city.
 The people who call Atlantic City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Atlantic City residents report their race to be Black or African-American, followed by White.
-Atlantic City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.08% of the city’s residents.
-Important ancestries of people in Atlantic City include Italian, African, German, and English.
+People of Hispanic or Latino origin are the most prevalent group in Atlantic City, accounting for 32.76% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Atlantic City residents report their race to be Black or African-American, followed by Asian.
+Important ancestries of people in Atlantic City include Irish, Italian, German, English, and Polish.

 The most common language spoken in Atlantic City is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Vietnamese.